lumoslabs/txbr/README.md

 ```

 1. The `handler_id` indicates what kind of content this project should contain.
-In this case, we're translating email templates, the only currently supported option.
+In this case, we're translating email templates.
+Campaigns are also supported via the handler ID `campaigns`, and are configured using the same options as email templates.
 2. Your Transifex username and password should have access to the Transifex projects you want to submit content to.
 You can configure access via Transifex's access control system.
 3. The `strings_format` option must be one of [Transifex's supported formats](https://docs.transifex.com/formats/introduction).
-4. The `source_lang` option should be the language in which your source strings are written in.
+4. The `source_lang` option should be the language in which your source strings are written.
 In other words, it should be the language in which the `default:` text is written in your template's Liquid tags.

 ### Using Configuration